 And this photo is with all the other parts added to the machine gun to see if it still fit:

-Not a lot of extra room, but that’s how they built these things.
+Not a lot of extra room, but that’s how they built these things…and enough is enough.

 A recurring problem with this kit (and only time will tell if that’s typical of Bronco’s kits) is a lack of definitive attachment points.
 That problem is compounded by the knowledge that some of these vague subassemblies determine where subsequent parts can go and fit later on.
 (No pressure!)
 And Bronco seems to be totally committed to the maximum amount of individual parts to make any subassembly.
-Getting the gear quadrant correctly attached to the gunsight parts took more effort than it should…except that there was no clear indication as to its proper location:
+Getting the gear quadrant correctly attached to the gunsight parts took more effort than it should…except that there was no clear indication as to the proper location for the parts:

 All that for one relatively inconsequential part, and when it came time to add these subassemblies into the turret, I still managed to get the quadrant mounted in the wrong place.
 Thanks, Bronco.
 Next time have the engineers that decide what goes where and how build the sodding thing themselves so they have SOME DAMNED IDEA as to how to do it…and then modify things so things can be done.

 With the scratch-building done at the gunner’s station, it was time to start running hydraulic lines and electrical conduits.
-Solder of a few different sizes were used, from .010″ to .020″, depending:
+Solder of a few different sizes were used, from .010″ *.254mm) to .020″ (.508mm), depending:

 Belatedly it occurred to me to actually check to see what could even be seen.
 As it turned out, not everything I added would be:

 It looks as if most of it will be seen, but these views are without the main gun and that blocks most of it.
 See the nice details I added to the front of the gunner’s controls?
 The only way they will ever be seen again after this is built is if the turret is taken off: